 Review your apps, hosting setup, and sales channels periodically to keep your store running cleanly.

-This guide covers everything from building your core pages and getting your documents in place to managing translations, apps, hosting, and the full lifecycle of your store including what to do if you ever need to pause, duplicate, or close it.
-Let’s get into how to set up your Shopify store settings, pages, and admin.
+This guide covers everything from building your core pages and getting your documents in place to managing translations, apps, hosting, and the full lifecycle of your store, including what to do if you ever need to pause, duplicate, or close it.
+Read on to learn how to set up your Shopify store settings, pages, and admin properly.

 30-Day Shopify Setup Checklist

-If you are staring at a fresh Shopify admin and not sure where to start, here is the realistic priority order.
-The first seven items are the only ones you truly need before your first sale.
-The rest can wait until week two or three.
+If you are staring at a fresh Shopify admin and not sure where to start, here is a realistic priority order.
+The first seven days cover the only items you truly need before your first sale.
+Everything else can wait until week two or three without hurting you.

 1. Day 1: Set store name, primary domain, and store currency.
-Add your business address and contact email to general settings.
+Add your business address and contact email in Shopify admin under Settings > General.
+The address feeds into shipping rate calculations and tax settings, so get it right from day one.

 4. Day 4: Create the four legal pages: privacy policy, terms of service, refund policy, shipping policy.
-Use Shopify’s free templates as a starting point and have them reviewed by a lawyer before you scale.
+Use Shopify’s built-in templates as a starting point.
+Have them reviewed by a lawyer before you start running paid ads or scaling traffic.

 7. Day 7: Configure tax settings for your region.
-Test that products show correct tax in the cart.
+Test that products show correct tax at checkout.
+Wrong tax settings on launch day create refund requests and accounting headaches.

-8. Week 2: Set up email notification templates (order confirmation, shipping, abandoned cart).
-Connect your social channels and Google Shopping if relevant.
+8. Week 2: Set up email notification templates (order confirmation, shipping confirmation, abandoned cart).
+Connect Google Shopping and social channels if relevant to your product category.

 10. Week 4: Set up your first backup routine.
-Audit which sales channels and apps you actually need.
+Audit which sales channels and apps you actually use.
+Anything you installed and have not logged into in the last 30 days can probably be removed.

 Building your pages